For some time now I have been feeling pangs deep within my heart to retreat, slow down and stop. To make a personal pilgrimage.

 I spent the whole first day lying in the gardens with the sole intention of filling up my well.
 A whole day of praying, drinking the healing waters, eating great organic food, writing and reading amongst the flowers.
 I felt held and my spirit was happier than it had been in a long time!
-I make a pact to incorporate this nothingness into my daily life ESPECIALLY when I’m busy and to incorporate writing time even when I am in lauch mode, because nature and writing are what light me up.
+I make a pact to incorporate this nothingness into my daily life, ESPECIALLY when I’m busy, and to incorporate writing time even when I am in launch mode, because nature and writing are what light me up.

-“I’m so sorry to bother you, I’m staying in the room next door to you and I heard your mantras playing and at the risk of sounding really random, I just have to ask, are you going on the Sacred Tour with Guru Jagat starting tomorrow by any chance?”.
+“I’m so sorry to bother you, I’m staying in the room next door to you and I heard your mantras playing and at the risk of sounding really random, I just have to ask, are you by any chance going on the sacred sites tour that starts tomorrow?”

 I burst out laughing and relayed my conversation with The Universe just 30 mins earlier.
 Convinced that I was meant to join them she punched out a text while standing in my doorway and 30 seconds later I am on the phone with one of the organisers.
-My breath is taken away again as I discover that the tour is going to Nectan’s Glen and Merlin’s Cave in Cornwall (which I had written on my must visit list earlier that day and was trying to work out how I could convince my fiancé to come with me).
+My breath is taken away again as I discover that the tour is going to Nectan’s Glen and Merlin’s Cave in Cornwall (both of which I had written on my must-visit list earlier that day and had been trying to work out how I could convince my fiancé to come with me).